Paris Eats- The Best Kosher Restaurants in Paris

 Il Palazo (Diary) - Italian, excellent pizza place.

-Tibs (Diary) - a variety of food, including savory crepes and open late at night
+Tibs (Diary) - a variety of food, including savory crepes and open late

 Kavod (Meat)- This place, situated behind the President’s residence, is in a nice and quiet neighborhood, and it’s the epitome of minimalist Parisian chic.
 The food, whilst a little heavy handed on the passionfruit sauce (I had it on my 2 very distinctly different dishes- ceviche and roast duck), was wonderful and the servings were incredibly generous.
 Upon our return, I will be sure to share on the dishes.